145 East Main Street, Wytheville VA

 During the 140 years that the Hallers and their descendants, the Gibboneys and Campbells, lived in the home, they responded to the needs of their community by using their home as an infirmary and school during the Civil War years and as a boarding house when Wytheville became a popular summer resort.
 As a Registered Historical Landmark, the home now serves as a museum containing over 1,400 original artifacts and period furnishings.
 The purpose of the Haller-Gibboney Rock House Museum is to preserve its collections, structure and grounds in a manner that promote understanding and appreciation of family life in Wytheville within the context of the events of the 19th and early 20th centuries.

 Downtown Wytheville’s Registered Little Free Library established by St. John’s Episcopal Church offers free books to the general public.
 The collection will change as more people give and borrow books.
 The books are a GIFT—and you are encouraged to gift forward.

 570 E. Spring Street, Wytheville, VA

-The U.S. 21 Road Market is July 29-31 and is a cooperative endeavor in which residents, shopkeepers, restaurants and merchants host hundreds of yard sales, side walk sales, flea markets and community events.
+The U.S. 21 Road Market is held the last weekend in July and is a cooperative endeavor in which residents, shopkeepers, restaurants and merchants host hundreds of yard sales, side walk sales, flea markets and community events.
 The “Take A Break From the Interstate” tourism initiative began in 2012.
 This tourism Council currently promotes regional travel, tourism and economic development on U.S. Highway 21 from Harmony, NC to Wytheville, VA.

 Withers Park is public park that has become a central area for fellowship and exercise with its walking trail, playground and restroom facilities.
 The variety of trees and well-manicured landscape in the park gives way to the park’s beauty.
 The Wall of Honor pays tribute to those from Wythe County who gave their lives in wars or military actions, civic leaders and members of the Wythe County Sports Hall of Fame.